California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 Furthermore, their bites have little or no effects on humans as they are non-venomous.

-They are generally very active within the months of April and July, during which they mate and are seen.
+They are generally very active between April and July, during which time they mate and are seen.

 However, after July, they temporarily resign to their places of solitude before being seen again.